Los Angeles Times Festival of Books: 2010

 The festival was held on April 24 and 25, with 450 announced authors, including Father Gregory Boyle, Lisa "Hungry Girl" Lillien, Meg Cabot, Mary Higgins Clark, Dave Eggers, James Ellroy, Daisy Fuentes, Louis Gossett Jr., Terry McMillan, Bernadette Peters, Jane Smiley, and Alice Waters.

 2011

 The annual Los Angeles Times Festival of Books was held for the first time at the University of Southern California on Saturday and Sunday, April 30 and May 1.
 Some of the authors included Patti Smith, Jennifer Egan, Mary Higgins Clark, Nancy Temple Rodrigue, Nick Flynn, and Dave Eggers.

 2019

-The 2019 Los Angeles Times Festival was held from April 13 to 14 at the University of Southern California.
+The 2019 Festival was held from April 13 to 14 at the University of Southern California.
 Highlights included the L.A.
 Times Book Prize ceremony, where authors Nafissa Thompson-Spires, Francisco Cantu, and Rebecca Makkai won prizes.
 The spirit of the book festival was broadened and expanded through the L.A.
 Times Book Club, a new year-round and more intimate forum.